SuperDARNCanada/borealis/docs/source/monitoring.rst

 done with monitoring on remote machines, with one exception.

 The remote server runs plugins using an a service called NRPE (Nagios Remote Plugin Executor).
-This process runs on port 566 by default, and sends plugin output over the network to the Nagios service running on the central host.
+This process runs on TCP port 5666 by default, and sends plugin output over the network to the Nagios service running on the central host.
 The central host accepts this output through a plugin called check_nrpe, usage specified in the commands.cfg config file.
 This remote host output is then displayed normally alongside the local services.